-The mail trigger is attached to the scope and the overlay is attached to the automatic activity which is connected to the trigger.
+The mail trigger is attached to the scope and the overlay is attached to the adjacent automatic activity.
 The overlay range is activity.

 That way, the ticket is marked with the overlay when the e-mail has come in.
 As soon as an engineer has moved the ticket to another activity, the overlay disappears.